jdminer2/CARL/Web_Version/Documentation/BUILD_PAGE.md

 # STEPS TO BUILD A NEW PAGE
-Let us say your new page name is xyz.
-Sow below <page_name> gets replaced by xyz.
+If your new page name is xyz, then below "page_name" gets replaced by xyz.
+Step 1's folder would be named xyz_app.
-1. Make a folder called <page_name>_app inside src.
+1. Make a folder called page_name_app inside src.
-2. Inside <page_name>_app make <page_name>app.js file.
+2. Inside page_name_app make pageNameApp.js file.
 Inside this file place the following code.
-The function name must start with a capital letter.
-Here say the name is new page. so name it as NewPageApp.
+The function name must start with a capital letter, so name it as PageNameApp.
 ```javascript
 import '../App.css'
 import React, { useEffect, useState} from 'react';